AlessandroBertozzi/GTVO/development/01/informal-competency-questions.md

 CQ_1.3

 ### Question
-Return all external entities to which the term `History` is connected.
+Return all external entities to which the term `discipline_a` is connected.

 ### Expected outcome
-A list of concepts connected with the selected term `History`.
+A list of concepts connected with the selected term `discipline_a`.

 ### Result
 * `close_external_entity_1`